Suspect is 'wildly aggressive' on video, charges with a knife toward an officer, source says

-The station told the sheriff's office about the video and sent it there, but the station did not give any warning that it would post the entire raw video Monday, said James Keith, media relations officer for the Bexar County Sheriff's Office.
+The station told the sheriff’s office about the video and sent it there, but the station did not give any warning that it would post the entire raw video Monday, James Keith, media relations officer for the Bexar County Sheriff’s Office, said.

-, KSAT explained its decision to show the video and the discussions station management had with Thomas.
+KSAT explained in a post on its website the decision behind showing the video and the discussions station management had with Thomas.

 “Before sharing the video with us, Thomas asked for payment.
 While most viewers share video with us at no charge, we agreed to pay Thomas a $100 licensing fee for the video.
 It is not uncommon for news organizations to pay for video from freelancers or citizen journalists.”